 NFIP loss claims are not paid for by the taxpayer, but through premiums collected for flood insurance policies.

-You can buy NFIP flood insurance through most major private insurance companies and licensed property insurance agents who sell homeowners' or property insurance or call the NFIP's toll-free information line at 800-427-4661, (TTY/TD) 800-427-5593.
+You can buy NFIP flood insurance through most major private insurance companies and licensed property insurance agents who sell homeowners' or property insurance or call the NFIP's toll-free line at 800-427-4661, (TTY/TD) 800-427-5593 for additional information.